gotlougit/arti-sample-projects/crates/obfs4-checker/README.md

   curl localhost:5000/updates
 ```

 This has the same output structure as the `/bridge-state` endpoint.
+Note that it
+may return an empty list, but that is because at that point there may not be
+updates to give to the user.
+This is why you should poll this endpoint for responses.
+If we call this endpoint before `/bridge-state`, you will always get no results.

+Hence you should ALWAYS call `/bridge-state` first and poll `/updates` thereafter.

+Also only call `/bridge-state` once, because `/bridge-state` calls also launch
+tasks which keep tabs on the bridges that you pass through that API, and calling
+it more than once will create more and more tasks.
+This won't lead to any real
+benefit, and `/updates` won't give the right updates to you.